norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth/index.md

 author: ["Omer Ansari"]
 ---

+*Abstract: We did it!
+Delivered Salesforce Plus in rapid time!
+We got a ton of funding, and then, the troubles started.
+There are plenty of stories out there around “how people built things from scratch”.
+This is the story of what happens next, **after** a successful launch.*

 ## Backdrop

 A few years ago my team brought Salesorce’s first-ever video streaming service, [Salesforce Plus](http://www.salesforce.com/plus) to life.
 We did it in a dramatic 4 month turnaround, prior to Dreamforce 2021.
 It was a smashing success and got much fanfare.